dgreisen/u2db/html-docs/high-level-api.rst

  * :py:meth:`~u1db.Database.get_keys_from_index`
  * :py:meth:`~u1db.Database.list_indexes`

-Synchronizing
+Synchronising
 -------------

 U1DB is a syncable database.
 Any U1DB can be synced with any U1DB server; most U1DB implementations are capable of being run as a server.
-Synchronizing brings both the server and the client up to date with one another; save data into a local U1DB whether online or offline, and then sync when online.
+Synchronising brings both the server and the client up to date with one another; save data into a local U1DB whether online or offline, and then sync when online.

 Pass an HTTP URL to sync with that server.

-Synchronizing databases which have been independently changed may produce conflicts.
-Read about the U1DB conflict policy and more about synchronizing at :ref:`conflicts`.
+Synchronising databases which have been independently changed may produce conflicts.
+Read about the U1DB conflict policy and more about synchronising at :ref:`conflicts`.

 Running your own U1DB server is implementation-specific.